-- Immediate family members listed as dependents on the application or interview notice; and
+- Immediate family members listed as dependents on the application or interview notice; or

 - An individual assisting a disabled person.

-If you are feeling sick, please do not come to the office.
+If you are feeling sick, please do not come to our office.
 Follow the instructions on your appointment notice to reschedule your appointment for when you are healthy.
 There is no penalty for rescheduling your appointment if you are sick.
-You will not be allowed to enter the USCIS office if you:

 You may not enter a USCIS facility if you have: